victorvogelpoel/victorvogelpoel/README.md

 - Administering and maintaining a letter generator for a semi-public company.
 - Learning about integration solutions with M-Files (eg REST API, vault application).
 - Learning more about application solution architecture, like Clean Architecture.
+- Working on some very nice logging and development helpers for M-Files related topics.
+The first: [Serilog.Sinks.MFilesSysUtilsEventLog](https://github.com/victorvogelpoel/Serilog.Sinks.MFilesSysUtilsEventLog).
 - Researching topics to improving productivity, project quality/process and technical skills.

 <br/>